BilgodSoren/Hackathon/README.md

 ## 📂 Featured Projects
 - 🔹 **Data Processing & Automation Tools**
 - 🔹 **Full-Stack Web Applications**
-- 🔹 **AI-assisted Productivity Solutions**
-- 🔹 **Spreadsheet-based Data Systems**

 > *(Check pinned repositories for live demos and source code)*

 ---

-## 📈 What I Bring to a Hackathon Team
-- Clear logic & structured thinking
-- Reliable task ownership
-- Clean documentation
-- Calm execution under deadlines

----

-## 🤝 Let’s Collaborate
-If you’re building something meaningful or competing in a hackathon, I’m always open to collaboration.

-📫 **Connect with me via GitHub issues or discussions**

----

-⭐ *If you like my work, consider starring the repositories — it helps a lot!*